Sustainability

 Effective Use of Remnants from Marine Product Processing at Kesennuma Sales Office

-At Kesennuma Sorting Spot II, which has facilities for sorting and freezing marine products, remnants (inedible products) from the work process are treated and sold to local fish meal producers.
+At Kesennuma Sorting Spot, which has facilities for sorting and freezing marine products, remnants (inedible products) from the work process are treated and sold to local fish meal producers.
 At the fish meal producers, the treated remnants are used to produce fish meal and fish oil.
 These are raw materials for feed for cultivated fish.
 This is how we work to reduce marine product waste through collaboration with local companies and also promote a recycling-oriented marine products industry.

-Kesennuma Sorting Spot II
+Kesennuma Sorting Spot

 Water Resource Initiatives